-Please feel free to contact us for further information or drop us a line via malenki [at] malenki.net.
+Please contact us for further inquiries, for booking requests or collaborations: malenki [at] malenki.net.

-Down here a loose translation of parts of this interview into English language:
+Down here a loose translation of parts of this interview into the English language:

 How many works and artists are part of your program so far?